GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 ##Features to be randomized/chosen:

-- Stative verbs vs nominal verbs
+- Stative verbs vs nominal adjectives
-- Word order
-- What noun cases there are
 - If adjectives agree at all, and if so, with what
 - Verb tenses
 - Verb mood